-Mr Lau Nai Pek, the ARMC Chairman who was appointed to the Board in May 2021, has been designated as the Senior Independent Non-Executive Director of the Company.
+Mr Lau Nai Pek, the ARMC Chairman, has been designated as the Senior Independent Non-Executive Director of the Company.
 His roles are defined in the Board Charter.

 The Board acknowledged the practice recommended under the MCCG for large companies to have a majority Independent Non-Executive Directors in the Board.
-Based on the current shareholding structure of the Company in which 51% of its equity interest are held indirectly by Heineken N.V. via its whollyowned subsidiary, GAPL Pte Ltd, the Board was of the view that to fully leverage the experience of the HEINEKEN Group and to ensure focus on long-term value creation, it is in its best interest and that of its stakeholders that the Board includes a fair and adequate representation of the major shareholders.
+Based on the current shareholding structure of the Company in which 51% of its equity interest are held indirectly by Heineken NV via its whollyowned subsidiary, GAPL Pte Ltd, the Board was of the view that